bcgov/mds/elastic/USAGE.md

 ![before_filter](docs/before_filter.png)

-After clicking on "Wolverine" in the cloud tags, the dashboard  automatically filters out all data that is not revelant to the Wolverine mine.
+After clicking on "Wolverine" in the cloud tags, the dashboard  automatically filters out all data that is not relevant to the Wolverine mine.

 ![after_filter](docs/after_filter.png)

 ### Create a filter in Discover

-Here is a step by step guide to creating filters:
+Here is a step-by-step guide to creating filters:

 1. Go to Discover window select add filter
 2. Select your filter field